Tanja-4732/DoubleNote/README.md

 - Origin-agnostic migration support (for DoubleNote instances on different hosts)
 - Optional cloud storage (server-side software) with user accounts and shared permissions

+## Usage

+If you want to try the application before installing via NPM or Docker, you can check it out [here on Vercel](https://DoubleNote.bernd.pw/).

+You can use the [doublenote Docker image](https://hub.docker.com/r/berndl/doublenote), or the [doublenote NPM package](https://npmjs.org/package/doublenote), which contains the frontend, the backend and some CLI files which allow for easy execution (for more details about the doublenote NPM package, see the [package README.md](/package/README.md); it contains info on how to install and start the software).

+Both the frontend and the backend have their respective packages on NPM: [doublenote-frontend](https://npmjs.org/package/doublenote-frontend) (contains the compiled frontend without any non-dev dependencies), and the [doublenote-backend](https://npmjs.org/package/doublenote-backend), which contains the compiled backend (depending on Express).

 ## Development

 For more information on how to develop this application, push it beyond its current capabilities and realize your own features and/or bug fixes, see the [development section f the frontend README.md](/frontend/README.md#development)